MicrosoftDocs/customer-voice/cv-docs/cv-faq.md

 9. In the **Assign Customer Voice satisfaction metric** window, select the **Assign to** field to change its value to **User or team**.

-10. In the **User or to** field, browse and select the team to which ownership needs to be transferred.
+10. In the **User or team** field, browse and select the team to which ownership needs to be transferred.

     :::image type="content" source="media/assign-window-sm.png" alt-text="Assign the selected satisfaction metrics to a team":::